-All new employees will be given an induction programme which will clearly identify the School policies and procedures, including the Safeguarding Policy and Child Protection Procedures and will make clear the expectation and Code of Conduct that govern how staff carry out their roles and responsibilities.
+All new employees will be given an induction programme which will clearly identify the School policies and procedures, including the Safeguarding Policy and Child Protection Procedures and will make clear the expectation and Code of Conduct that govern how employees carry out their roles and responsibilities.

-Single Centralised Register of Members of Staff
+Single Centralised Register

-In addition to the various staff records kept in school and on individual personnel files, a single, centralised record of recruitment and vetting checks is kept in accordance with legal requirements and ISI regulations.
+In addition to the various employee records kept in school and on individual personnel files, a single, centralised record of recruitment and vetting checks is kept in accordance with legal requirements and ISI regulations.